-Le Relais de La Malmaison, a member of Radisson Individuals opens to offer a tranquil retreat near Paris
+Le Relais de La Malmaison, a member of Radisson Individuals, opens to offer a tranquil retreat near Paris

 Nestled within a lush two-hectare park just moments from the River Seine, Le Relais de La Malmaison, a member of Radisson Individuals, has opened its doors, offering a serene escape near Paris.
 Combining natural beauty with contemporary comfort, this elegant property delivers an unparalleled hospitality experience just 15 minutes from the heart of the French capital.